ivlin/Command-and-Control/README.md

 Ivan Lin, Nicholas Pradlik

+## Demo

+Due to technical difficulties, there are significant issues with playback of the first video past the 3:30 mark.
+There are audio cutouts from the first video after 3:00 and minor breaks in audio in the second video.
+However, the video is able to display running the code.

 ## Description

 Covert command-and-control software meant to allow infected machines to communicate with an external server.